jenninglim/recursion-schemes-in-DSL/Report/new_report.md

           g :: f b -> b
           h :: a -> b

-See Appendix.
-The example given is one of pretty printing functions are called "prettyFast" and "prettySlow".

 #### Banana split theorem

 Algebras that are over the same functor but with different carrier types